 Pacific Oil & Gas (PO&G) is an independent energy resources development company focused on helping meet the increasing energy requirements of growing Asian economies.
 Formed in 2003, it invests, develops, builds, owns, and operates innovative projects throughout the energy supply chain.
-In this series ‘Aiding China’s Clean Energy Transition’, we take a peek at some of its operating assets in China.
+In this series ‘Aiding Asia’s Clean Energy Transition’, we take a peek at some of its operating assets in China.

 The Wuxi Combined Cycle Gas Turbine (CCGT) power plant is the largest natural gas power plant in the city of Wuxi with a capacity of 932MW.
 A major energy infrastructure project in the 13th Five-Year Plan of Jiangsu Province in China, the plant is a USD350 million (CNY 2.5 billion) 70/30 joint venture between EAP (WUXI) Holdings Limited and Wuxi Public Utilities Industrial Group Co.
 Ltd, a state-owned enterprise.